 DBT is rooted in cognitive behavioral therapy, but with one main exception.
 Dialectical behavior therapy emphasized validation or the acceptance of uncomfortable thoughts, feelings, and behaviors instead of going against them.
 When a person comes to terms with their troubling thoughts, emotions, or actions, they no longer see that change is impossible.
 They can collaborate with their therapist on a recovery plan.

-Data support the use of selective serotonin and serotonin-norepinephrine reuptake inhibitors (SSRIs and SNRIs) to treat premenstrual dysphoric disorder (PMDD) that affect some women.
+Data support the use of selective serotonin and serotonin-norepinephrine reuptake inhibitors (SSRIs and SNRIs) to treat premenstrual dysphoric disorder (PMDD) that affects some women.
 Many women choose not to take this route for a condition that occurs once a month.
-Side effects from such medications like sexual dysfunction are not appealing.
-Cognitive behavioral therapy is helpful to women in treating such premenstrual symptoms because it offers an effective alternative.
+Side effects from such medications such as sexual dysfunction are not appealing.
+Cognitive-behavioral therapy is helpful to women in treating such premenstrual symptoms because it offers an effective alternative.
 This alternate method is also used to treat women for substance abuse.